magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 - **Entities by Group Name Filter**

 Allows to filter entities that belong to group based on the entity type and the group name.
 Optional parameter **ownerId** allows you to specify the owner of the group (Tenant or Customer, current user owner by default).
-For example, this entity filter selects all devices that belong to group **Water Meters**:
+For example, this entity filter selects all devices that belong to **Water Meters** group:
 ```javascript
 {
     type: "entitiesByGroupName",